The Object.create() method was introduced in ES5. It creates a new object, using its first argument as the prototype of that object:

 1 | function MyClass() { |

-was introduced with ES2015 and can be polyfilled.
-If support for older browsers is necessary, jQuery.extend()
+Object.assign() copies properties from the OtherSuperClass prototype to the MyClass prototype, making them available to all instances of MyClass.
+Object.assign() was introduced with ES2015 and can be polyfilled.
+If support for older browsers is necessary, jQuery.extend() or _.assign() can be used.

 Polyfill